Computer Glossary

 Latency

 The delay between a request and response in a system.
-Lower latency means more responsive performance.
+Lower latency means more responsive performance, especially important for gaming.

 Performance